-I have also noticed that I used to hold or clamp my stomach muscles quite a bit.
+I have also noticed that I used to hold or cramp my stomach muscles quite a bit.
 I believe this weakens the lower back muscles and this means when we then have to do any heavy lifting, they just don’t cope with it.

 So, what can we do to improve our posture and our weakened lower back?

 I have personally found, focusing on my posture and recognizing that the spine needs to essentially be aligned and hold us up helps.
 We shouldn’t need to use muscles to hold ourselves up or sit up right.
 When we use muscles, we tire and they get tense and sore.